-#4- The Initial Cost to Adopting a Chinchilla Is More Than Other Rodents
+#4: The Initial Cost Of Adopting A Chinchilla Is More Than Other Rodents

-Trust me, I know the feeling of shelling out cash the day you adopt a pet, but when it comes to chinchillas, it doesn’t get much cheaper to provide the best care and hygiene for a chinchilla after these initial costs are in the past and done and over with.
+Trust me, I know the feeling of shelling out cash the day you adopt a pet, but when it comes to chinchillas, it doesn’t get much cheaper overall, once the initial costs are in the past.

-#5- Some Chinchillas Don’t Prefer to Be Over-Handled or Cuddled
+#5: Some Chinchillas Don’t Like To Be Over-Handled Or Cuddled

-Some chinchillas simply don’t become as cuddly as other chinchillas will become.
+Some chinchillas simply don’t become as cuddly as other chinchillas do.

-The first recommendation I have for you is to read my post that discusses how to get your chinchilla to enjoy being held that you can view here.
+The first recommendation I have for you is to read my post that discusses how to get your chinchilla to enjoy being held, which you can see here.

 Outside of that, remain patient and respect the signals your chinchilla is giving you.

 Typically, once trust is formed, this won’t be an issue for you, but it can certainly take some time, depending on your chinchilla’s upbringing and history.

 Hang in there and keep working at the relationship, and likely this won’t end up being an issue for you.

 #6: Chinchillas Can Take Time To Form A Bond